Today’s Reading: 1 Sam 24:1–25:44, 1 Pet 1:20–25, Ps 125:1–127:5

-David showed true leadership by not listening to the bad advice of those around him as opposed to Saul who we just heard listened to those around him saying David is against him.
-David’s heart was to honour God and his ways.
+David showed true leadership by not listening to the wrong advice of those around him, as opposed to Saul whom, as we have read, listened to those around him saying that David is against him.
+David’s heart was to honour God and His ways.

-We need to listen to God and his word, and we should obey God’s word rather than the ways of the world around us or the advice of those closest to us.
+We need to listen to God and His word, we should obey God’s word rather than the ways of the world around us or the advice of those closest to us.

-The first commandment is to put God first, so like David lets determine to do things in Gods way according to Gods word.
+The first commandment is to put God first.
+Like David, let us determine to do things in God’s way, according to God’s word.
 See Romans 12:2

 And David said to Abigail, “Blessed be the LORD, the God of Israel, who sent you this day to meet me!
 Blessed be your discretion, and blessed be you, who have kept me this day from bloodguilt and from working salvation with my own hand!
 1 Samuel 25:32–33 (ESV)

-Discretion which simply means someone “knows how to act in particular situations” has fallen on hard times.
-In todays world people are so self centred that discretion has been cast to the wind, now people say and do whatever they want, whenever they want.
+‘Discretion’ which simply means that someone “knows how to act in particular situations”, has diminished in our times.
+In today’s world, people are so self-centred that discretion has very little significance, instead people now say and do whatever they want, whenever they want.

 Discretion is a mark of maturity and godly Christian character.